-A prescription plan is another important consideration.
+A prescription plan is another important consideration when looking for the best health insurance.
 If you need to take medications regularly you'll want to choose a plan with a good prescription plan.
 If you need to insure your entire family, you'll want to look at family deductibles and maximums.
 Only full-coverage options will satisfy the minimal essential health care insurance required to get around paying the fine.

 Major points to compare:

 This is your monthly payment for health insurance.
 It may be worth asking if you can get discounts for paying in advance or if you set up direct payments from your bank account.